yagikiyoshi/sindo/JSindo/README.md

   This command compiles the source codes in `src` and `test`, creates class files in `bin`, and creates the jar file in `jar`.

-- The jar files of JSindo and external programs are archived to one executable jar file, `jar/JSindo-$version_fat.jar`.
+1. The jar files of JSindo and external programs are archived to one executable jar file, `jar/JSindo-$version_fat.jar`.

-- All external licenses are gathered in `external_license`.
+1. Finally, all external licenses are gathered in `external_license`.

+## Clean up
-- To clean up the build,
+To clean up the build,

     $ ant -f build_JSindo.xml clean

 To clean up everthing (downloaded files will be also removed).

     $ ./cleanup.sh